I might have COVID.

 Why this matters

 It's important to take care of yourself if you get sick, and to avoid infecting other people.
-Unfortunately, COVID is not only a serious illness, it is very widespread: within the last year, there have been parts of Canada with as many as 1 in every 14 people infected at once.Even if you don't have symptoms or if they feel mild, the SARS-CoV-2 virus can wind up causing damage to the body.
-The odds of getting Long COVID are at least 10-30% per infection, and 1 in 9 Canadians have developed Long COVID so far.Getting COVID can also increase the risks of developing other serious health conditions like diabetes, blood clots, heart problems, brain problems, and autoimmune diseases.
-And for some, COVID-19 remains very deadly: in Canada, COVID is the third leading cause of death, behind heart disease and cancer.
+Unfortunately, COVID is not only a serious illness, it is very widespread: at times, as many as 1 in every 14 people in BC or Canada have been infected at once.Even if you don't have obvious symptoms or your symptoms feel "mild", the SARS-CoV-2 virus can wind up causing damage to the body.
+The odds of getting Long COVID are at least 10-30% per infection, and 1 in 9 Canadians have developed Long COVID so far.Getting COVID can also increase the risks of developing other serious health conditions like diabetes, blood clots, heart problems, brain problems, autoimmune diseases, and cancer.
+And for some, COVID-19 remains very deadly: in Canada, COVID is still one of the top causes of death.